Lazza/RecuperaBit/README.md

     -v "/path/to/save.log:/save.log" \
     h4r0/recuperabit

-The arguments "-s, -o" and "path" are passed by default, if you want to run custom args specifiy them after "*h4r0/recuperabit*"
+The arguments "-s, -o" and "path" are passed by default.

+If you want to use custom arguments specifiy them after the image name "h4r0/recuperabit".

     docker run -it --rm \
     -v "/path/to/drive.img:/drive.img" \